e7alves/web-summarizer/README.md

 Web Summarizer is an extension to Google Chrome browser that provides a summary version of the content of web pages.

 <h3>
-  <a href="https://chrome.google.com/webstore/detail/web-summarizer/bjkoieegiicnkncndemgfnnflgdbheaj" rel="nofollow">Click here to install for free</a>
+  <a href="https://chromewebstore.google.com/detail/web-summarizer/bjkoieegiicnkncndemgfnnflgdbheaj" target="_blank" rel="nofollow">Click here to install for free</a>
 </h3>

 ## Technologies